Hans Richter (conductor): Biography

 Richter's approach to conducting was monumental rather than mercurial or dynamic, emphasising the overall structure of major works in preference to bringing out individual moments of beauty or passion.
-Some observers regarded him as little more than a time-beater; but others, notably Eugene Goossens, pointed to the remarkable rhythmic vitality of his work, a quality which hardly squares with the image of Richter as a rather stolid and static personality.
+Assessments of Richter's conducting varied.
+Eugene Goossens emphasized its rhythmic vitality, while other commentators characterized Richter primarily as a conductor concerned with maintaining tempo.

 Hans Richter was first brought to England by Wagner in 1877 to conduct six operatic concerts in London.
 The impact made by Richter (then 32 years old) on the capital's orchestral players was enormous.
 They had never been rehearsed so thoroughly, nor with such discipline as that of a genuine musician rather than a showman; nothing was allowed to slip through as the fundamentals were revisited.
 Intonation was scrutinised, details brought out, tempi rationalised, notes corrected.
 His practical knowledge (he played every orchestral instrument) proved formidable and no weak player felt secure.
 He usually conducted rehearsals and performances of orchestral concerts and operas from memory.

 The living composers whose works he introduced to British audiences were the greats in whose company he could be found, Wagner, Brahms, Bruckner, Dvorak, Tchaikovsky, Glazunov, Stanford, Parry and Elgar.
 For 20 years from 1879 he toured the length and breadth of Britain with his Richter Orchestra.